 Because of her resembling E.L.
 James, I can’t help but wonder that was the reason why Dakota Johnson was cast in Fifty Shades of Grey.
 While some have noted this, those few people haven’t described it as an abstract version of nepotism.
 It’s comparable to parents who see their offspring as extensions of themselves who will have better victories.
 It makes sense when you consider that critics accused Stephenie Meyer of creating a cipher of herself in the form of Bella Swan, which makes more sense when you consider that Twilight provided the foundation for Fifty Shades of Grey.
 This makes even more sense when you consider that Grey (a fourth novel that flopped) was an attempt to mimic the gimmick of Midnight Sun.

 I wonder how Riley Keough feels when she gets cast because Kristen Stewart is unavailable, albeit they share a literally passing resemblance.
 It comes and goes depending on how much Riley’s weight fluctuates.
 With more weight, she does resemble Elaine Hendrix (especially when she smiles).
 Coincidentally, Riley is Dakota’s closest friend.
-Riley was in a lesbian film titled Jack & Diane, so time will only tell when Dakota does a lesbian film with her.
+Riley was in a lesbian film titled Jack & Diane, so time will tell when Dakota does a lesbian film with her.
 Speaking of sapphic content, it’s a shame that no-one has thought about casting Taylor Swift to play Traci Lords in a biopic.
 What makes the casting even more perfect is that Traci used to have a music career.

 At any rate, who needs cloning in the entertainment industry when you have the wonders of nature?
 As for real twins, it’s a shame that we don’t get to see much in movies and TV serials.
 There’s so much potential for storytelling.
 Twin stories are usually hokey because the special effects are either bad or we know for a fact that the characters are not really played by twins.
 Stories about doppelgängers are even worse because it always seems so unlikely for people to come across their doubles.